A quick 2026 guide to minimum balance rules for online vs. traditional savings accounts, plus practical ways to avoid fees.

 “Online banks eliminate these costs, passing savings to customers through higher APYs and fewer fees,” Hill says.

-With traditional savings accounts, you are more often required to keep a minimum balance in your account to keep it open and/or waive fees, Hill said, which typically range from $300 to $5,000.
+With traditional savings accounts, you are more often required to keep a minimum balance in your account to keep it open and/or waive fees, Hill said, which can range from around $300 to several thousand dollars, depending on the bank and account tier.

 If you fail to meet any minimum balance requirements set by your bank or credit union, consequences may apply.
 These could include having to pay a monthly maintenance fee, earning a lower APY or even having your account closed.
 To ensure you maintain balance requirements, follow these tips: